Agnes Miller Parker: Biography

 Agnes Miller Parker (name on birth certificate Agnes Millar Parker) was born on 3 April 1895 at Irvine, Ayrshire, Scotland.
 She studied at the Glasgow School of Art from 1911 to 1917, and during that time resided with her family in Riddrie.
 She subsequently joined the staff of the School for a short period.

-In 1918 she married the painter, William McCance; and thereafter passed most of her career in London and southern Britain.
+In 1918 she married the painter William McCance; thereafter, she passed most of her career in London and southern Britain.
 In 1955 they separated and Parker moved to Glasgow.
 They officially divorced in 1963 when she went to live in Lamlash on the Isle of Arran.
 She died in 1980 at Greenock.

 Parker's early paintings, as well as those of her husband, reflect the short-lived group of artists known as Vorticists, active in London in the 1920s.

 The main body of her work consists of wood-engravings for book illustrations that demonstrate fine draughtsmanship and skilful use of black and white design.
 She illustrated The Fables of Aesop (1931), Through the Woods by H. E. Bates (1936), The Open Air by Richard Jefferies (edited by Samuel J. Looker, 1949) and her most acclaimed work, Elegy Written in a Country Churchyard by Thomas Gray (1938), titles for the Limited Editions Club of New York and editions of the works of Shakespeare and Thomas Hardy.